kuujo/vertigo/README.md

 and shutdown of networks.

 Networks can be deployed and configured from any verticle within any node in a Vert.x cluster.
-If a network is deployed from another verticle, the network can still be referenced and updated from anywhere in the cluster.
+Even if a network is deployed from another verticle, the network can still be referenced and updated from anywhere in the cluster.
 Vertigo's internal coordination mechanisms ensure consistency for deployments across all nodes in a cluster.

-Vertigo clustering is supported by [Xync](http://github.com/kuujo/xync)
+Remote deployments are supported by [Xync](http://github.com/kuujo/xync)

 For more information on network deployment and coordination see [how it works](#how-it-works)